braidn/Knowledge-Repo/BackboneJs_views.md

 ###Events / Event Handlers

-* Events (button clicks) are placed into their corresponding view/collectionView
+* Events (button clicks) are placed into their corresponding view/collectionView.
 	* syntax is `events: { 'eventName cssName': 'functionName' }`
-* jQuery events are a good place to start
+* jQuery events system.
-* Elements can be anything (button, div, etc)
+* Elements can be anything (button, div, etc).
-* Methods are defined in the current view.
+* FuncMethods are defined in the current view.
+* Memory Management:
+  * use `this.listenTo` to listen to events and it will remove object references as needed

 ###CollectionsViews